mateusgamba/react-generate-app/README.md

 For this let's divide the process in 3 steps:

-1. create a docker image and push to dockerhub
+1. Create a Docker image and push to dockerhub;
-2. generate react application from the our docker image
+2. Generate React application from the our Docker image;
-3. run our application using dockerfile and docker-compose
+3. Run our application using `Dockerfile` and `docker-compose`

-## 1st Step
+## 1st Step - Create Docker image

-Create the Dockerfile file and copy and paste the following code:
+Create the Dockerfile file, copy and paste the following code:

-`if you prefer you can user my image builed and skip to step 3`
+> if you prefer you can use my image builed and skip to step 3

 ```
 FROM node:10.15.1-alpine